RihabFekii/NGSI-LD-data-model-generator/README.md

 [<img src="https://cdn-images-1.medium.com/max/1600/1*QgFjDI8--s4s2CG4_OByIQ.png" />]

 The resultant @context file is a valid JSON-LD Context file usable by NGSI-LD applications.
 The file is structured into three parts:
-A list of standard terms and abbreviations - this avoids the necessity of repeating URIs and reduced the overall size of the file
+* A list of standard terms and abbreviations - this avoids the necessity of repeating URIs and reduced the overall size of the file
-A series of defined entity types (e.g. Chloramines).
+*  A series of defined entity types (e.g. Chloramines).
 These usually start with a capital letter.
-A list of attributes and enumerations (not shown in this example)
+* A list of attributes and enumerations (not shown in this example)

+If a computer encounters an entity of `type=Chloramines` this really refers to a `https://uri.fiware.org/ns/data-models#Chloramines`

 ## Generating documentation of your data model: